shadowsocks/shadowsocks-qt5/README.md

 - Shadowsocks-Qt5 is written in C++/Qt5.
 - An intuitive and native UI.
 And JUST a **GUI fronted**.
 Keep your favourite Shadowsocks port as backend.
 - The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
 In order to serve better, some new values have been added.
-- `gui-config.json` is located under ~/.config/shadowsocks for UNIX users, or under the main programme's directory for Windows users.
+- `gui-config.json` is located under ~/.config/shadowsocks on UNIX platforms, or under the main programme's directory in Windows.

 Note
 ----

-- It is not a standalone programme.
-By default, `ss-qt5` works along with `ss-local` from [shadowsocks-libev project](https://github.com/madeye/shadowsocks-libev).
-While it also supports using other shadowsocks ports as backend such as [Shadowsocks-Nodejs](https://github.com/clowwindy/shadowsocks-nodejs).
+- It is not a standalone programme. `ss-qt5` needs a shadowsocks backend such as Shadowsocks-libev and Shadowsocks-Python.
-- Shadowsocks-Nodejs port is highly recommended to serve as backend for better performance.
+- Shadowsocks-Python is highly recommended to serve as backend for better performance and stability.
 - Don't be panic if you encounter a bug.
-Feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
-Remember to run from terminal or `cmd` and paste the output.
+Please feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
+Just remember to run from terminal or `cmd` and paste the output to the description of issue.

 Installation
 ------------